 Guide-guest ratio is a maximum of 1: 7

 You might also be interested in these tours

 The best beginners tour in Ticino!
 The perfect canyon for groups, team building, stag parties and families.

 A wonderful canoe tour on the Fiume Ticino!
 Team work is required 😉

 Requirements for participation in canyoning adaptive in Ticino

 The most important prerequisite for your participation in canyoning adaptive in Ticino is that you can basically move around without constant help from our guides.
 You are welcome to bring a companion or a guide dog with you

-Do you already have experience in canyoning or are you a sporty type who is not afraid of any challenge, you are free to register not only for a basics, but also for a canyoning experience at the Pro or Expert level.
+Do you already have experience in canyoning or are you a sporty type who is not afraid of any challenge, you are free to register not only for a basic, but also for a canyoning experience at the pro or expert level.

-Ideally, you should discuss with us personally before you register which canyoning tour is on your wish list and which impairments have to be taken into account.
+Ideally, you should discuss with us personally which canyoning tour is on your wish list and which impairments have to be taken into account before you register.
 For example, participants in our adaptive tours in Switzerland had the following impairments or illnesses:

 • ADD or ADHD,